What happens when we switch to Ranked Choice Voting when we

 in races where more than one person is to be elected."

-as proposed, will make dramatic changes in the way we elect
+on Zoom.
+Article 26, as proposed, will make dramatic changes

-town officials, and it will move forward with a majority vote
+in the way we elect town officials, and it would move forward

-of Arlington's 252 member Representative Town Meeting.
+with a majority vote of Arlington's 252 member Representative

 If Town Meeting wants to move forward with Ranked